 Explore the unexpected yet fascinating story of previous owner of Kenwood, Lord Mansfield, and his role in the abolition of the transatlantic slave trade.

 Kenwood and the outstanding landscape of Hampstead Heath provide a wide range of curriculum opportunities:

-- KS1-3: A local history study
+- KS1-3 History: A local history study

-- KS3: The development of Church, state and society in Britain 1509-1745.
+- KS3 History: The development of Church, state and society in Britain 1509-1745.
 Ideas, political power, industry and Empire: Britain 1745-1901

 Free Self-led Visits

 A neoclassical jewel on an 18th century gentleman's estate, Kenwood is a unique feature in the modern London landscape.
 Highlights include the renowned Robert Adam interiors housing the exquisite artwork from the Old Masters, and the stunning landscape of Hampstead Heath featuring intriguing sculptures and architecture to explore.
-From life in Georgian England, to Britain's role in the creation and abolition of the transatlantic slave trade, Kenwood boasts a variety of learning opportunities for school groups.Enquire now
+From life in Georgian England, to Britain's role in the creation and abolition of the transatlantic slave trade, Kenwood has a variety of learning opportunities for school groups.Enquire now

 Expert-led Discovery Visits